Frequently Asked Questions

 little better but

-can suffer in adverse conditions as many bowlers can attest
+can suffer in even quite normal weather conditions as many bowlers can attest

 to with models sold